 I just came across this old post and thought it bears repeating.
 My life is great, rich and full of joy, and I hope yours is as well.
 But laughter is good for everyone.
-I hope this makes you a good chuckle.
+I hope this gives you a good chuckle.

 This post has only the most tenuous link to sewing.
 But some days tenuous is all I’ve got.

 When my Uncle Richard, 92, healthy and fit, stopped by my home after visiting his hospitalized sister, my sweet Aunt Aileen, his sadness and depression were palpable.
-I steered the conversation to the past, leading him to talk about his career as a restaurantaeur.
+I steered the conversation to the past, leading him to talk about his career as a restaurateur.
 He and his long-departed wife spent many years as owners, managers and sometimes cooks for this restaurant.